-Trump expected to exit Iran deal, Europeans say, Tehran defiant
+Trump expected to exit Iran deal, Europeans say; Tehran defiant

 Financial markets are watching Trump’s decision closely.
 On Tuesday, oil retreated from 3-1/2 year highs as investors waited for Trump’s statement.

-Additional reporting by Arshad Mohammed in Washington, Sybille de La Hamaide, John Irish and Tim Hepher in Paris, Parisa Hafezi in Ankara, Bozorgmehr Sharafedin in London, Andrew Torchia in Dubai, Writing by William Maclean, Editing by Janet Lawrence and Angus MacSwan
+Additional reporting by Arshad Mohammed in Washington, Sybille de La Hamaide, John Irish and Tim Hepher in Paris, Parisa Hafezi in Ankara, Bozorgmehr Sharafedin in London, Andrew Torchia in Dubai, Writing by William Maclean; Editing by Janet Lawrence, Angus MacSwan and Peter Graff